rman90/Linux_Projects/README.md

-# **Welcome to My GitHub – A Launchpad for Your Tech Career** 🚀
+# **Welcome to My GitHub – A Space for Learning & Collaboration** 🚀

 ### **👋 Hi, I'm Ross**

 A tech enthusiast, automation engineer, and advocate for learning through real-world projects.
 My goal?
-To provide a space where aspiring IT professionals, developers, and engineers can gain **hands-on experience**, build **portfolio-ready projects**, and confidently step into the tech industry.
+To have a space where I can demonstrate my **hands-on experience** in engineering, build **portfolio-ready projects**, and collaborate with others in the field.

 ---